 - 1. NOSB Subcommittees submit to the Executive Subcommittee draft work agenda items based on AMS-NOP requests, NOSB priorities, and requests from public comment. - 2.
 The NOP and Executive Subcommittee review the draft NOSB work agenda.
 The content and schedule will be reviewed on an ongoing, as needed basis. - 3.
-NOP approves NOSB work agenda.
+NOP confirms the final NOSB work agenda, and provides written confirmation. .